Ahamek/Phone-Book/README.md

 Software requirements are as follows:

 1. JDK 18
-2. Intellij IDEA (If you are using IDEA to compile/run the game)
+2. Intellij IDEA (If you are using IDEA to compile/run the program)

 How to run the program
 -----